-Join Chris Orwig for an in-depth discussion in this video Using Virtual Copies when converting to black and white, part of Exploring Lightroom: Advanced Workflow Techniques.
+Join Chris Orwig for an in-depth discussion in this video Using Virtual Copies when converting to black and white, part of Lightroom Classic CC: Advanced Workflow Techniques.

 - Another workflow scenario where it's really helpful to work with virtual copies is when you want to have a color and also a black and white version of your photograph.
 Let's take a look at how we can do that here.
 Here I want to talk about how we can have multiple black and white versions of the same image, and also talk about virtual copies and previews.
 In other words, previewing the before and after of an image.
 Here we have the original file.
 Again, typically the workflow starts in the develop module in the basic panel.
 In the basic panel perhaps I'm going to brighten up my shadows a little bit, just a touch of contrast, maybe a little bit exposure, and then bring down the highlights.